JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-01-18-bert_sequence_classifier_sentiment_da.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned for Danish language, leveraging Danish Bert embeddings and `BertForSequenceClassification` for text classification purposes.
-The model page of Hugging Face : [https://huggingface.co/DaNLP/da-bert-tone-sentiment-polarity](https://huggingface.co/DaNLP/da-bert-tone-sentiment-polarity)
+This model was imported from `Hugging Face` ([link](https://huggingface.co/DaNLP/da-bert-tone-sentiment-polarity)) and it's been finetuned for Danish language, leveraging Danish Bert embeddings and `BertForSequenceClassification` for text classification purposes.

 ## Predicted Entities